awahlig/opsdroid-connector-signal/README.md

     url: http://signal-cli-rest-api:8080

     # Phone number that the signal-cli has been registered with.
-    number: "+1234567890"
+    bot-number: "+1234567890"

+    # Optional aliases for Signal phone numbers and group IDs.
+    # Makes working with some skills easier.
+    rooms:
+      "alias": "+2134567890"
+      "general": "group.RVZ5..."

+    # Optional list of Signal phone numbers that can talk to the bot.
+    # If not empty, numbers that are not on the list are ignored.
+    whitelisted-numbers:
+      - "+3214567890"
+      - "alias"

     # How often to poll for new messages, in seconds.
-    # This is ignored when signal-cli-rest-api is using the json-rpc mode (recommended),
+    # This is ignored if signal-cli-rest-api is using the json-rpc mode (recommended),
     # where polling is not needed.
 See signal-cli-rest-api documentation for more info.
     poll-interval: 10
 ```